Submission guidelines

-The chief editor in collaboration with the Editorial team shall conduct a preliminary selection and evaluation of the submitted proposals on the basis of the general requirements for publication and the issue topic announced in the open Call for Publication (CFP).
+The chief editor, in collaboration with the Editorial team, shall conduct a preliminary selection and evaluation of the submitted proposals based on the general requirements for publication and the issue topic announced in the open Call for Publication (CFP).

 The papers accepted for publication shall be double-blind peer-reviewed.

-Submissions in English and/or Bulgarian shall be sent to the editorial e-mails, included in the Call for Publication, in the print and online version of the journal.
-By exception and agreed with the Editorial team, papers in popular languages, such as Spanish, German, French, Italian and Russian, would be accepted.
-Authors from Bulgaria could also send papers in English or in any of the above mentioned languages, with the requirement that the papers have undergone a rigorous proofreading.
+Submissions in English and/or Bulgarian shall be sent to the editorial e-mail addresses included in the Call for Publication, in the print and online versions of the journal.
+As an exception and subject to agreement with the Editorial team, papers in widely used languages, such as Spanish, German, French, Italian and Russian, may be accepted.
+Authors from Bulgaria may also submit papers in English or any of the above-mentioned languages, with the requirement that the papers have undergone rigorous proofreading.
 Papers shall be submitted in two versions, full and anonymous.

 FULL VERSION FORMAT